 - Secure signed approval of the administering unit DEO that demonstrates an understanding of the unit administrative and financial responsibilities of program administration;

 - Monitor U.S. Department of State (U.S. DOS) travel advisory information for the intended international travel location.
-If the travel location is designated a high-risk area, provide program-specific safety information to the International Programs Travel Advisory Committee for consideration during a review of the advisability of travel;
+If the travel location is designated a high-risk area, provide program-specific safety information to International Programs for Travel Advisory Committee consideration during a review of the advisability of travel;

 - Provide location and itinerary-specific pre-departure orientation for student travelers that includes consideration of safety risks indicated in the U.S. DOS travel advisory;